tommy-muckstack/catholic-mass-readings/README.md

 python -m catholic_mass_readings get-mass-range --start 2024-12-25 --end 2025-01-01 --step 7
 ```

-...Or saving to a file
+or saving to a file...

 ```sh
 # To get a mass for a particular date: